mensfeld/FB-Video-URL-Converter/README.md

 ## Setup

+    rails generate fb_video_url_converter:install

-When you create table required by Facebook Video URL Converter, you need to do one more thing - you need to setup your Facebook account.
-To do so, create initializer containing:
+After that, you need to setup your Facebook account.
+To do so, find facebook_video_converter initializer and set it up according to your needs.
+Thats all

-    FacebookBot.email = 'insert_here_mail@facebook.com'
-    FacebookBot.password = 'pass'
-    # Add this line below if you use it outside of rails
-    FacebookBot.cookie_path = '/path/to/cookie/store/place'
-    # Cache storage - in seconds
-    FacebookVideo.cache = 60*10

-Insert your own account data and you are ready to go :)

 ## Tests